akamai/AkamaiOPEN-edgegrid-python/README.rst

 Pre-requisite
 -------------
-If you are installing on a Linux based distribution, you will need to instal the developer libraries for python, ssl and a ffi.
+If you are installing on a Linux based distribution, you will need to install the developer libraries for python, ssl and a ffi.
 On Ubuntu based systems, you will need to do the following:

 .. code-block:: bash
     $ sudo apt-get install ibssl-dev libffi-dev python-dev